 Development contributions are calculated based on the cost of net increase of new residents, workers and visitors generated by new development.
 Section 2.1 of the Draft Plan explains in further detail how a contribution is levied.

 Under the Draft Plan’s proposed transitional provisions, the new contribution rates will only apply to development applications lodged after the Draft Plan’s commencement date, but not before.
 This means existing development applications are not affected by any changes to development contributions.

 Refer to Section 2.6 of the Draft Plan, ‘Obligations for Accredited Certifiers’ for details.

 Applicants must pay their contribution before issue of a construction certificate associated with a development application or prior to commencing the complying development works.

-The Draft Plan will be on public exhibition from Wednesday 17 March 2021 until 5pm on Friday 16 April 2021, and all feedback will be considered by Council.
-Following exhibition, a report on the exhibition and final Draft Contributions Plan will be prepared for Council’s consideration.
+The Draft Plan was on public exhibition from Wednesday 17 March 2021 until 5pm on Friday 16 April 2021.
 The Draft Plan will come into effect following Council endorsement.